mkiol/dsnote/README.md

 Any contribution is very welcome!

+For detailed information on how to contribute, please see [CONTRIBUTING.md](CONTRIBUTING.md).

 Project is hosted both on [GitHub](https://github.com/mkiol/dsnote) and [GitLab](https://gitlab.com/mkiol/dsnote).
 Feel free to make a PR/MR, report an issue or reqest for new feature on the platform you prefer the most.